A brief of history of lines

 Don't just read about it here or look at my images.
 If you get the chance to go on any of the tours they're now organising on a regular basis, do so.
 This web tour is a pale comparison to visiting these locations yourself and I'm so pleased that people can now do this.
 Back when Underground History was started, tours were infrequent / nonexistant to these places but now there's a concerted effort by LT Museum to make these abandoned places "alive" for many visitors.

 If you think the tours are pricey, bear this in mind.
-At the time of my visit, I lived in Ireland and paid for a flight to and from London and also overnight accomodation just to be on this tour as well as of course pay admission as a regular punter.
+At the time of my visit, I was living Cork, Ireland and paid for a flight to and from London and also overnight accomodation just for this tour.
 And felt it worth every penny!

 The ATMOSPHERE of a Hidden London tour!